muratk3n/thirdwave/en/tweets/2020/week20e.md

 That's not why.
 If you are really looking for something, you need to look for an inherent trait that goes way back.
 What is a major diff between man and woman historically?
-Having to carry and care a child.
+Having to carry and care for a child.
 That's it; caring for offspring would drastically reorient risk/reward calculus, safety of the child would be paramount.
 If there is anything inherently better with women around COVID crisis fighting,